Board of Directors

 Mr. Danesh received his initial degree from the University of Ceylon, Peradeniya with an Honours Degree in Sociology.
-Currently he serves as the Director/Consultant at the Office for National Unity & Reconciliation (ONUR) and as the Chairman at the International Centre for Ethnic Studies (ICES).
-Also he is a member of the Board of Studies of the Bandaranaike Centre for International Studies (BCIS) and a member of the Board of Directors of the South Asia Policy & Research Institute (SAPRI)
+He previosuly served as the Director/Consultant at the Office for National Unity & Reconciliation (ONUR) and as the Chairman at the International Centre for Ethnic Studies (ICES).
+He is also a member of the Board of Studies of the Bandaranaike Centre for International Studies (BCIS) and a member of the Board of Directors of the South Asia Policy & Research Institute (SAPRI)

 Ms. Nishandeny Ratnam

-Ms. Nishandeny Ratnam has a bachelor’s’ degree (LL.B) from the University of Colombo and a Masters’ degree (LL.M) from Ohio Northern University.
-She also holds a Masters’ degree in Human Rights and Democratization from University of Sydney and a Postgraduate Diploma in International Relations from Bandaranayake Centre for International Studies.
-She received an Excellence for the Future Award in the study of Comparative Constitutional Law in 2015 from Ohio Northern University.
+Nishandeny Ratnam is an Attorney-at-law with a LL.B from University of Colombo and a LL.M from Ohio Northern University.
+She also has a master in Human Rights and Democratization from University of Sydney.
+She received Excellence for the Future award in the study of Comparative Constitutional Law in 2015 at Ohio Northern University.
 She was called to the Bar as an Attorney-at-Law in December 2011.
 She is elected to serve as an executive member of the Asia Pacific Master Alumni Association for Human Rights and Democratisation from Nov 2019 to Nov 2021.

 Ms. Iromi Perera